marcoantoniocorallo/Mastermind-on-Blockchain/README.md

 ## Future Works
 - Host the chat server in a remote machine;
 - Punished users will be black-listed;
-- An ad-hoc minimization of the gas;
+- A further minimization of the gas;
 - Better renderization of the front-end;